-Colonel Percy Edward Langworthy-Parry DSO OBE TD was born in 1869.
+Colonel Percy Edward Langworthy-Parry DSO OBE TD was born on 22 February 1869.
 He married Dora Lankester on 18 July 1899 and they had three children, one of whom was Rear Admiral Cecil Ramsden Langworthy Parry RN.1

 Gazetted Second Lieutenant with the 19th Middlesex (St Giles’s and St George’s Bloomsbury) Volunteer Rifle Corps on 5 December 1891 (the same Gazette that saw Col Shipley, a fellow future CO of the Regiment, promoted Lieutenant).
 Promoted Lieutenant in 1893, Captain in 1896, and Major in 1907, he was given the TD.

 He volunteered again at the outbreak of War, reinstated as a Major in the 2nd Battalion on 6 September, 1914 (LG 30 Sept 1914).
 He went to France as the Second in Command, much like Dickins, and like him succeeded to the Command of his Battalion, in this case on the death of Lt Col A R Berry TD in March 1917.
 His DSO was awarded in the New Year’s Honours List in 1918.

 After the Armistice he remained with the Regiment and was appointed to command the 1st Battalion from 1921 to 1926 in succession to another Brother, Col Dickins.
 He is one of eight Brethren to have commanded the Regiment.

 Initiated in the Lodge in October 1924, having already commanded the Regiment, he rose through the ranks of the Lodge to Junior Warden in 1929, but was never invested due to ill health.
 Illness prevailed and he died in February 1930.
 He was 61.